-- 2.8 Evaluate at an early stage whether a PODE should be instructed to provide a pension report, jointly as a Single Joint Expert (SJE) or unilaterally (see Part 6 and Part 7 for discussion of cases in which this may be necessary, and paragraph 2.5 above for potentially complicating features which signal a higher risk that expert advice is needed).
-Appendix C and Appendix D explore who that person might be, in terms of professional qualifications and competencies.
-In some cases, it might be desirable to bring in at the outset a suitably qualified Independent Financial Adviser (IFA) and/or a shadow expert (i.e. an expert appointed by one party to provide pensions advice as distinct from any SJE appointed by the court) to help the client identify what they are trying to achieve financially, to give advice as to whether a report is necessary, and if so, what questions to ask.
-They may also be able to advise on the contents of any report, on implementation and a destination scheme where appropriate. - 2.9 A PODE will need to be able to certify with a statement of truth that they have the necessary skills to advise in the case as set out and in accordance with Appendix D, and this should be confirmed at the outset. - 2.10 Ensure compliance with FPR Part 25 and PD 25D (see Resolution Guidance Note on Instructing Experts for additional guidance9) and find out in advance how long the SJE will need to obtain the relevant information and provide the report.
+2.8 Evaluate at an early stage whether a PODE should be instructed to provide a pension report, jointly as a Single Joint Expert (SJE) or unilaterally (see Part 6 and Part 7 for discussion of cases in which this may be necessary, and Paragraph 2.5 for potentially complicating features which signal a higher risk that expert advice is needed).
+Appendix C and Appendix D explore who that person might be in terms of professional qualifications and competencies.
+In some cases it might be desirable to bring in at the outset a suitably qualified Independent Financial Adviser (IFA) and/or a shadow expert (i.e. an expert appointed by one party to provide pensions advice as distinct from any SJE appointed by the court) to help the client identify what they are trying to achieve financially, to give advice as to whether a report is necessary, and, if so, what questions to ask.
+They may also be able to advise on the contents of any report, on implementation, and a destination scheme where appropriate.